awsdocs/amazon-cognito-developer-guide/doc_source/facebook.md

 1. Choose **Manage Identity Pools** from the [Amazon Cognito console home page](https://console.aws.amazon.com/cognito/home)\.

-1. Choose the name of the identity pool for which you want to enable Facebook as an external provider\.
+1. Choose the name of the identity pool where you want to enable Facebook as an external provider\.
 The **Dashboard** page for your identity pool appears\.

 1. In the top\-right corner of the **Dashboard** page, choose **Edit identity pool**\.
 The **Edit identity pool** page appears\.

-1. Scroll down and choose **Authentication providers** to expand it\.
+1. Scroll down and choose **Authentication providers** to expand the section\.

 1. Choose the **Facebook** tab\.

 1. Choose **Unlock**\.

 1. Enter the Facebook App ID you obtained from Facebook, and then choose **Save Changes**\.

 ## Using Facebook<a name="using-facebook"></a>

 ### Android<a name="using-facebook-1.android"></a>

- To provide Facebook authentication, first follow the [Facebook guide](https://developers.facebook.com/docs/android) to include their SDK in your application\.
-Then add a ["Login with Facebook" button](https://developers.facebook.com/docs/facebook-login/android) to your Android user interface\.
+To add Facebook authentication, first follow the [Facebook guide](https://developers.facebook.com/docs/android) and integrate the Facebook SDK into your application\.
+Then add a [**Login with Facebook** button](https://developers.facebook.com/docs/facebook-login/android) to your Android user interface\.
 The Facebook SDK uses a session object to track its state\.
 Amazon Cognito uses the access token from this session object to authenticate the user, generate the unique identifier, and, if needed, grant the user access to other AWS resources\.

- Once you have authenticated your user with the Facebook SDK, add the session token to the Amazon Cognito credentials provider\.
+After you authenticate your user with the Facebook SDK, add the session token to the Amazon Cognito credentials provider\.

 Facebook SDK 4\.0 or later:

 ```
 Map<String, String> logins = new HashMap<String, String>();